brucex11/electronix_microelec_neamen/run/chap03/README_Chap03.md

 the surface.
 * Pg 127: For Fig 3.1, the parameter tox is the thickness of the oxide and εox is the `oxide permittivity`.
-* Pg 127: For an n-channel/type MOSFET, a large, positive gate voltage generates an `electron inversion layer` inside the channel/substrate against the oxide-layer.
+* Pg 127: For an n-channel MOSFET, a large, positive gate voltage generates an `electron inversion layer` inside the p-type substrate against the oxide-layer.
-* Pg 128: For a p-channel/type MOSFET, a large, negative gate voltage generates a `hole inversion layer` inside the channel/substrate against the oxide-layer.
+* Pg 128: For a p-channel MOSFET, a large, negative gate voltage generates a `hole inversion layer` inside the n-type substrate against the oxide-layer.
 * Pg 128: The magnitude of the charge in the `inversion layer` is a function of the applied gate voltage.
-* Pg 128: The term `enhancement mode` means that a Gate Voltage must be applied to the gate to create the inversion layer.
+* Pg 128: The term `enhancement mode` means that a Gate Voltage (VG) must be applied to the gate to create the inversion layer.
-* Pg 128: To enable `enhancement mode`, the Gate Voltage must be the `same polarity` as the channel/substrate.
+* Pg 128: To enable `enhancement mode`, the Gate Voltage (VG) must be the `same polarity` as the substrate-type and `opposite polarity` of the channel-type.
-* Pg 1:
+* Therefore, to induce current flow for the 2 channel-types in `enhancement mode`:
+  - `(NMOS)` N-CHANNEL ENHANCEMENT with p-type substrate: VG is positive, and the current carriers in the N-CHANNEL are `electrons`.
+  - `(PMOS)` P-CHANNEL ENHANCEMENT with n-type substrate: VG is negative, and the current carriers in the P-CHANNEL are `holes`.
+* Pg 129: The MOSFET substrate is also called the `body` and is denoted as `B` on its schematic symbol.
+* Pg 130: The source terminal supplies carriers that flow through the channel, and the drain terminal allows the carriers to drain from the channel.
+* Pg 130: Since the gate terminal is separated from the channel by an oxide or insulator, there is `no gate current`.
+  - Similarly, since the channel and substrate are separated by a space-charge region, there is essentially `no current through the substrate`.
+* Pg 130: The `threshold voltage VTN` of the n-channel MOSFET (NMOS) is defined as the applied gate voltage needed to create an `inversion charge` in which the density is equal to the concentration of majority carriers in the semiconductor substrate.
+  - In simple terms, we can think of the `threshold voltage` as the gate voltage required to `turn on` the transistor.
+  - For `PMOS`, threshold voltage == `VTP`.
+* Pg 133: `Kn` is the `conduction parameter` which for an n-channel device is given by equation 3.3a.
 * Pg 1:
 * Pg 1:
 * Pg 1: